-Trump RNC Speaker Abby Johnson Defends Cops Racially Profiling Her Son
+Trump RNC Speaker Once Said Cops Would Be "Smart" To Racially Profile Her Biracial Son

 Amid nationwide protests over police brutality and systemic racism, a featured speaker at the Republican National Convention has garnered headlines for her history of controversial statements.
 In June, after the police killing of George Floyd, anti-abortion activist Abby Johnson defended cops who'd profile her biracial son, saying he was "statistically" more likely to commit a violent crime and more likely to look "intimidating" than her white sons.
 She's also voiced support for bringing back "head of household voting," noting that "in a Godly household" it would be the man who'd get "the final say" on how the vote was cast.

 "As a mom of five boys, and one of those boys being biracial, I recognize that I'm gonna have to have a different conversation with Jude than I do with my brown-haired little Irish, very, very pale-skinned, white sons as they grow up," Johnson said in a since deleted YouTube video obtained by Vice News.
 (Johnson's husband Doug has previously blogged about the family's experience adopting Jude.)

 "Right now, Jude is an adorable, perpetually tan-looking little brown boy," Johnson continued.
 "But one day, he's going to grow up and he's going to be a tall, probably sort of large, intimidating-looking-maybe brown man.
 And my other boys are probably gonna look like nerdy white guys."

 But Johnson said it didn't make her angry to know that her biracial son could be looked at or judged differently than her white sons due to his skin color.
 "It doesn't make me angry, you know why?" she said.
 "Because I look at statistics over emotion."